fl101/awardfares-blog/_posts/2023-06-07-alaska-mileageplan-updates-june-2023.md

 STARLUX Airlines just became a partner of the Alaska Mileage Plan program, which means you can now start earning and redeeming miles with their flights!

-Fly nonstop with STARLUX Airlines from Los Angeles (LAX) to popular destinations in Southeast Asia, including Bangkok ([BKK](https://awardfares.com/search?LAX.BKK.;z:alaska)), Danang ([DAD](https://awardfares.com/search?LAX.DAD.;z:alaska)), and Hanoi ([HAN](https://awardfares.com/search?LAX.HAN.;z:alaska)).
+Fly with STARLUX Airlines from Los Angeles (LAX) to popular destinations in Southeast Asia, including Bangkok ([BKK](https://awardfares.com/search?LAX.BKK.;z:alaska)), Danang ([DAD](https://awardfares.com/search?LAX.DAD.;z:alaska)), and Hanoi ([HAN](https://awardfares.com/search?LAX.HAN.;z:alaska)), via Taipei ([TPE](https://awardfares.com/search?LAX.TPE.;z:alaska)).
 Enjoy Asian’s busy city life, beautiful beaches, and breathtaking natural settings, all while earning miles as part of your trip.
-To earn miles, just make sure to enter your frequent flyer number when booking with STARLUX.

 Redemptions for award flights will be made available later this summer (July), make sure to stay tuned to our newsletter to get notified when those award flights become visible on AwardFares.

-Note: when purchasing a flight marketed and operated by STARLUX Airlines, base miles and a class of service bonuses earned are based on the STARLUX Airlines earn chart below.
-Flights marketed by STARLUX Airlines and operated by another carrier are not eligible for mileage credit.
+Note: Flights marketed by STARLUX Airlines and operated by another carrier are not eligible for mileage credit, so keep that in mind!

 ## [Seattle to Paris](https://awardfares.com/search?SEA.CDG.;a:TN;z:alaska#) on Air Tahiti Nui {#air-tahiti}